-Autogenic training is defined as a Complementary & Alternative Medicine (CAM) therapy and relaxation method in the form of autonomic self-regulation and meditation that is aimed to relax the mind and stave off the “fight-or-flight responses” of the sympathetic nervous system1,2.
-There are various ways autogenic training can be used as a technique to help improve sleep quality, dream recall frequency and mental state by tapping into the stress system in the body and stimulating rest mode.
-Autogenic techniques include, but are not limited to: using visuals and imagery inside the mind, focusing on muscle functions to reduce their activity, slowing heart rate, breathing, and personal imagination as instructed1,3,4,.
+Autogenic training is a Complementary & Alternative Medicine (CAM) therapy.
+Mainly, it is a relaxation method in the form of autonomic self-regulation and meditation.
+It serves to relax the mind and stave off the “fight-or-flight responses” of the sympathetic nervous system1,2.
+There are various ways to use this relaxation technique to help improve sleep quality, dream recall frequency and mental state.
+One can do so by tapping into the stress system in the body and stimulating rest mode.
+Autogenic techniques include, but are not limited to:

 A Potential Sleep Quality Aid in Polyphasic Sleeping